444A49/minifindings/README.md

 #### Files

 * `/usr/bin/apsrv`:  (APplication SeRVice?)
 Seems to be in charge of the communication between phone and RC.
 If you run `strings` on it you'll see plenty of `CMDID_*` strings that could be potentially triggered with DUML packets.
 It also has interesting functions like `switch_mode_based_on_country` and `set_disable_country_flag`
+* `/etc/amt/wifi.conf`: This one is the one that changes when doing the FCC hack.
+In FCC mode, `country` holds the value `US`.
+It also holds other information about the RC connection itself:
+  * `rc_ssid`: For some reason, in my RC it's `Spark-RC-XXXXX`.
+Leftovers from Spark's firmware?
+  * `rc_passwd`: It's `12341234`
+  * `disable_country`: boolean, always set to 0, in CE or FCC mode.
+Related to the FCC hack?

 ## Fly app